( Read John 14:15-21 here.)

 How do we keep following Jesus after he is no longer among us?
 The answer is simple, and extremely difficult at the same time.
 “If you love me, you will keep my commandments,” Jesus says.
 Note that this is not a conditional imperative statement.
-Jesus isn’t saying, “If you really love me, you’d better keep my commandments.”
-He is simply stating a fact.
+It’s a matter of fact.
 It might be easier to grasp if we translate that first word as “since” instead of “if.”
-“Since you love me, you will be keeping my commandments.”
+“Since you love me, I know you will be keeping my commandments.”

 But what are those commandments, exactly?
-As we heard last week, there is really only one: love one another, as I have loved you.
+There is really only one: love one another, as I have loved you.
 (John 13:34) And it’s that “as I have loved you” part that gets us every time.
 How on earth are we supposed to be able to love the way Christ loves?
 What does that kind of love even look like?

-It’s interesting to realize, given this limited vocabulary, that there are no less than six Greek words we translate into English as “love.”
+Given this limited vocabulary, it’s interesting to realize that there are no less than six Greek words we translate into English as “love.”
 The word we find here, repeated at least four times in verse 21 alone, is agape.
 Agape is perhaps the most radical version of love expressed in Greek.
 This selfless love was extended to everyone, from family members to total strangers.
 C.S.
 Lewis “referred to it as ‘gift love,’ the highest form of Christian love.”
 (Roman Krznaric)